 You can make homemade fennel seed tea by adding a teaspoon of organic fennel seeds to a cup and pouring boiling water over them.
 Leave it to sit for 5 minutes, strain if you like (I rarely bother) and sip for relief from trapped intestinal gas and bloating in as little as 5 to 10 minutes.

-There are also high strength fennel teas available which are convenient for work or traveling.
-After testing a few of these, I believe Heather’s tummy tea is the strongest and best and the many reviews seem to agree.
+There are also high strength fennel seed teas available which are convenient for work or traveling.
+After testing a few of these, I believe Heather’s tummy tea is the strongest and best and the hundreds of positive reviews seem to agree.

 I hope you’ll give fennel seeds or fennel seed tea a try if gas, bloating and other intestinal problems have been regular issues for you.
 Some people may find it surprising, but often natural herbs are simply more effective than pharmaceuticals (and a lot less expensive).